0xdhac/MK2360/README.md

 * Make sure you have a recent version of [.NET Framework].
 * Run the SETUP.bat file.
 This will install the [Interception] and [ScpDriverInterface] drivers needed to make this program function.
 Restart your PC.
 If you wish to undo this and not use MK2360.
 Run the UNINSTALL.bat file.
 * If you have a real controller plugged into your PC, either **don't touch it while your game is up**, or **unplug it**.
 A real controller can cause the program to not work.
 * You need to set the joystick deadzone for the game you're on to 0.0 for the aiming to feel smooth.
-If you're using this on Fortnite, here is a (**DO THIS WHILE YOUR GAME IS CLOSED**) [tutorial][DeadzoneTutorial].
+If you're using this on Fortnite, here is a (**DO THIS WHILE YOUR GAME IS CLOSED**) [tutorial (I don't think this works anymore but you can try it.)][DeadzoneTutorial].

 # Binds
 * This may seem confusing but it will make sense to you, don't worry.
 The point of the program itself is to map your desired keyboard keys to send Xbox 360 controller inputs.
 So say for example you want to **Jump** with your **Spacebar** by sending the Xbox Controller **A** button.
 In the program itself, you want to bind your **Spacebar** to the **A** controller button, and then afterwards you'll want to make sure your A button is bound to Jump in-game.
 Here is a demonstration: